Boltzmann machines as thermal models for quantum systems: Restricted Boltzmann Machines

 where

-so that the probability that $v_i$ is on depends only on the state of the hidden units $h_j$ to which it is directly connected.
+Thus the probability that $v_i$ is on depends only on the state of the hidden units $h_j$ to which it is directly connected.
 The bias $c_i $ and the weights $w_j$ are fixed parameters in the model.